 Which company should I chose?

 I’ll even say that basically the two main companies, China Unicom and China Telecom, control the market.
 While China Unicom provides the internet to the northern provinces, China Telecom is much more common on the southern provinces.
-The only real competition is in the big cities with China Mobile (through the acquisition of China Tietong).

 How to contract an internet connection in China?